From rough path estimates to multilevel Monte Carlo

 We consider a linear RDE in $\mathbb{R}^3$ driven by a two-dimensional fractional Brownian motion with Hurst index $H$.
 In fact, we consider vector fields $V_i(y) = A_i y$, $y \in \mathbb{R}^3$, $i=1,\, 2$, with

 Note that the matrices $A_1$ and $A_2$ are anti-symmetric, implying that the sphere $S^2$ is invariant under the solution of the SDE.
+Note that the RDE driven by these vector fields is rather challenging from a numerical point of view, if we try to solve them using general, non-geometric schemes.
+In particular, in the case $H=1/2$, the equation is non-hypoelliptic and provides a smooth example in which the standard Euler scheme only has weak convergence rate $1/2$.
+In the case $H \neq 1/2$, we cannot expect any smoothing properties of the solution, either.
+Formally, further note that the vector fields are unbounded, violating one of our theoretical assumptions.

 We implement the simplified Euler scheme~\eqref{eq:simplified-stepN-euler}, where the increments of the fractional Brownian motion were simulated by Hosking's method, see~\cite{D04}.\footnote{The underlying Gaussian random numbers are simulated using the Box-M\"{u}ller method.
 The pseudo random numbers are generated by the Mersenne-Twister~\cite{MT98}.} Hosking's method is an exact simulation method, i.e., if fed with truly Gaussian random numbers, it will produce samples from the true distribution of increments of the fractional Brownian motion.
 It is similar to the more obvious simulation method based on the Cholesky factorization of the covariance matrix of the increments, but preferable in terms of memory requirement, especially when grids of sizes of up to $2^{14} = 16384$ are considered.
-As Cholesky's method, the complexity of simulating the increments of the fractional Brownian motion on a grid with size $M$ is essentially proportional to $M^2$.
-There are non-exact methods with linear complexity, and even exact methods with linear complexity up to logarithmic terms, but we prefer Hosking's algorithm due to its simplicity.
+As Cholesky's method, the complexity of simulating the increments of the fractional Brownian motion on a grid with size $M$ is essentially proportional to $M^2$, so we are working in the context of Theorem~\ref{thr:fBM-ml-comp} (b).